CIWGO/Wrigo-backend-public/README.md

 ## .env Variables

-Create a file named .env under project root foder and paste the following into this file.
+Create a file named .env under project root folder and paste the following into this file.

 ```
 PORT = 3005